-Synthetic fuels can make a valuable contribution to decarbonizing the German transport sector together with battery and fuel cell electric vehicles.
-A major challenge for this technology is the rapid development of large-scale production facilities.
+Synthetic fuels can make a valuable contribution to decarbonize the German transport sector together with battery and fuel cell electric vehicles.
+A major challenge for this technology is the time-comsuming development of large-scale production facilities.
 The state agency e-mobil BW is supporting technological development in Baden-Württemberg and the expansion of synthetic fuel production capacities with various activities.

 Synthetic fuels can be produced biogenically or electricity based.
-Both manufacturing processes provide renewable fuel types which differ chemically only to a limited extent or not at all from fossil fuels.
+Both manufacturing processes provide renewable fuel types which differ chemically only to a limited extent from fossil fuels.

-In electricity-based production, renewable electricity is converted via various process steps first into hydrogen and later into fuels such as gasoline, diesel, kerosene, methane, or "designer fuels" (fuels adapted to the internal combustion engine).
+In electricity-based production, renewable electricity is converted via various process steps first into hydrogen and later into fuels such as gasoline, diesel, kerosene, methane, or "design fuels" (fuels adapted to the internal combustion engine).
 Currently, either Fischer-Tropsch synthesis or methanol synthesis are used for this purpose.
-Both types of processes create a product that can be used in the refinery.
+Both types of processes create a product that can be used in the refinery process.
 The biogenic manufacturing process uses agricultural and industrial residues that do not compete for land with the feed and food industry.

 The state agency e-mobil BW is working on synthetic fuels produced by electricity.
 This manufacturing process in particular holds potential for Baden-Württemberg as a business and science location, e.g. in the area of plant engineering for the supply of national and international production sites.
-In the long term, it is expected that a significant volume of synthetic fuels will be imported.
+In the long term, it is expected that synthetic fuels will be imported, too.

 In order to contribute to the decarbonization of the transport sector, the most efficient technology should be selected for each mobility type and application.
-In particular, the use of synthetically produced fuels makes sense for ships or airplanes, as these do not have a sufficiently efficient substitution option.
+In particular, the use of synthetically produced fuels makes sense for ships or airplanes, as these do not have a sufficiently efficient substitution option yet.